MarcelRobitaille/last-rs/README.md

 **NOT yet feature compatible with `last.c`.**
 Right now, the output is kind of like `last <username>`, and no options or flags are supported.

+## Acknowledgements

+Thank you to [utmp-rs](https://github.com/upsuper/utmp-rs) for doing the hard work of parsing `/var/log/wtmp` and making my life easy.